 Sky Ferreira recently took to Instagram for a cryptic post teasing the release of new music: “🎻🎻🎻🎻🎻this winter🎻🎻🎻🎻🎻🎻🎻 it is official (!)”
 Whenever it arrives, the new Sky Ferreira record will be her first project since 2013’s Night Time, My Time.
 Since then, Ferreira has had roles in Eli Roth’s The Green Inferno and Edgar Wright’s Baby Driver (she also contributed to its soundtrack), and collaborated on music with Danish post-punk act Iceage.

 Bay Area rap group SOB x RBE have had a huge year, with two full-length projects (Gangin and Gangin 2) and plenty of solo music from each of the group’s members.
-SOB x RBE’s breakout star Yhung T.O. inked a deal with Interscope back in May, so expect new projects both solo and ensemble in the coming months.
+SOB x RBE’s breakout star Yhung T.O. inked a deal with Interscope back in May, and just put out a solo project called Trust Issues.
+DaBoii also released a solo album, Neva Lookin Back.
+Expect new projects both solo and ensemble in the coming months.

 The Weeknd, Chapter 6

 Last March’s six-track EP My Dear Melancholy saw Toronto’s neo-R&B crooner returning to the sounds that made him famous.
 It was dark, moody, and brooding—everything Abel Tesfaye seemed to have left behind with his pop crossover records Starboy and Beauty Behind the Madness.
 At a recent show in Toronto, Tesfaye announced that his fourth studio album, titled Chapter 6, would be arriving soon.
 Whether he’ll stay in that My Dear Melancholy vein or come through with another pop record has yet to be seen.